4d/docs/versioned_docs/version-20/Concepts/parameters.md

  C_TEXT(${4})
 ```

-> Declaring generic parameters can only be done with the [sequential syntax](#sequential-parameters).

-This command means that starting with the fourth parameter (included), the method can receive a variable number of parameters of text type. $1, $2 and $3 can be of any data type.
+This command means that starting with the fourth parameter (included), the method can receive a variable number of parameters of text type.
+The first three parameters can be of any data type.
 However, if you use $2 by indirection, the data type used will be the generic type.
 Thus, it will be of the data type text, even if for you it was, for instance, of the data type Real.

 > The number in the declaration has to be a constant and not a variable.